nielslange/smntcs-show-symlinked-plugins/README.txt

 This plugin adds a submenu item to the Plugins menu item, that links to all active plugins.

+== Description ==

+This plugin adds a submenu item to the Plugins menu item, that links to all active plugins.

 == Installation ==

 1. Upload `smntcs-show-active-plugins` to the `/wp-content/plugins/` directory.